benno001/Getting-Cleaning-data/README.md

 run_analysis.R contains the code to execute all of the steps listed in project summary.
 CodeBook.md contains further information about the data and transformations.

+## Running the script

+No data needs to be present in order to run this script.
+If it is present, the first 25 lines of run_analysis.R can be disregarded.
+The working directory which is set on line 28 needs to be adjusted accordingly.